 Now that your reps are snuggled into their balanced territories aligned around company goals, let’s use the power of forecasting to construct a more brilliant future.
 Forecasting is so much more than just a report of what’s coming down the pipe.
 It’s crucial knowledge that can empower you to make better business decisions proactively.
 If you can learn how to forecast effectively without spending endless hours in spreadsheets, you’ll have a built-in advantage.

 First Things First.
 What Is Forecasting?

 Let’s make sure we’re on the same page about the forecasting, especially when defining the difference between pipeline and forecast.

-- Pipeline is a comprehensive view of a rep’s opportunities, no matter what stage they’re in.
+- Pipeline is a comprehensive view of a rep’s open opportunities, no matter what stage they’re in.
 It includes everything from the newest prospect to that opportunity with pen in hand, ready to sign.